saschaschramm/chatgpt/README.md

     "total_tokens": 12
   }
 }
 ```

+> It's unclear why the model returns 11 prompt tokens instead of 12.
+Maybe there is no `\n` after the role `user`.

 ## Performance
 We have evaluated the ChatGPT model `gpt-4-0314` with the [HumanEval](https://github.com/openai/human-eval) dataset.
 Out of 164 programming problems, the model can solve `78.66%`.